International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 - The IDS infomodel has been improved.
 Link: [Revised infomodel](https://github.com/International-Data-Spaces-Association/InformationModel/pull/504/commits)
 - A dedicated helper file, which compensates for the copies deleted from the infomodel and thus makes them available to the CodeGen environment, has been developed.
 This contains a minimal set of all the resources needed to keep code generation stable and reliable.
 Link: [Dedicated helper file](https://github.com/International-Data-Spaces-Association/InformationModel/blob/documentationIDSModel-enhacement/utils/refactor_helper.ttl)

-- 103 definitions were evaluated, from which 36 were Classes and 67 were Properties.
+- 103 definitions were evaluated, from which 36 were classes and 67 were properties.
 - We detected 57 **Probably Redundant (pr)** cases, 40 **Redundant (r)** cases, and 6 **Non Redundant (nr)** cases.
-- In 30 cases we made no changes, from which 6 correspond to **Non Redundant (nr)** cases and 24 correspond to ** Partially Redundant (pr)** cases.
+- In 30 cases we made no changes, from which 6 correspond to **Non Redundant (nr)** cases and 24 correspond to **Partially Redundant (pr)** cases.
 - In 72 cases we made changes by removing the local definitions and replacing them by their external definitions, they all correspond to **Redundant (r)** and **Partially Redundant (pr)** cases.
 - 1 case is pending, and corresponds to the property **"ids:rightOperand"**